TimKDJ/jasp-desktop/syntax-revised.md

 ## Creating the Syntax Mode Building Blocks

 ### Obtaining the Necessary Information
-The R Obtains Class and wrapper can be automatically generated by an R script.
-However, this R script requires a summary of analysis.qml and Description.qml.
-Considering writing a good QML parser has kindly been performed for us by Qt it makes sense we use the JASP executable for this (through a shell command), or include a binary with jaspTools that can do this.
-Ideally this function will be callable from R so users can do most of their developing in RStudio.
+The R Options Class and Wrapper can be automatically generated by an R script, however, this R script will require a summary of analysis.qml and Description.qml.
+Considering writing a good QML parser is not trivial it makes sense we use either the JASP executable for this (through a shell command), or include a binary with jaspTools that can do this.
+Ideally, this function will be callable from R so users can do most of their developing in RStudio.
 The output should be JSON that summarizes each component, with the following minimum information:

 - Name
 - Type (e.g., checkbox, radiobutton)